jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 As for car rentals, buyers have many choices to get around a city---such as ride shares, and public transportation---and car rental agencies can move unrented cars to other markets.
 In general, care rental taxes are easily avoided and raise very little revenue from tourists.

-And while sports events are often touted as tourist drivers that bring new spending into town, economics [research suggests that sports venues have limited benefits from  attracting new out of town visitors](/stadium-economic-impact/#what-about-tourism-and-visitors-from-outside-the-area).
+And while sports events are often touted as tourist drivers that bring new spending into town, economics [research suggests that tourism effects from sports venues and events is small](/stadium-economic-impact/#what-about-tourism-and-visitors-from-outside-the-area).
 In addition, most of the people who attend games are locals, who do not stay in hotel rooms; yet, hotel taxes are charged year-round and can be costly to the overall hospitality industry.

 ### How are ticket taxes and facility fees used?